Peter Zandstra

-Peter W. Zandstra, CM FRSC is a Canadian scientist who is the Director of the Michael Smith Laboratories at the University of British Columbia.
+Peter W. Zandstra, CM FRSC is a Canadian scientist who is the director of the Michael Smith Laboratories at the University of British Columbia.
+Previously he was a professor at the University of Toronto.

 Education

 Zandstra graduated with a Bachelor of Engineering degree from McGill University in the Department of Chemical Engineering and later obtained his Ph.D. degree from the University of British Columbia in the Department of Chemical Engineering and Biotechnology, under the supervision of Jamie Piret and Connie Eaves.
-He continued his research training as a Post Doctoral Fellow in the field of Bioengineering at the Massachusetts Institute of Technology (with Doug Lauffenburger) before being appointed to the University of Toronto in 1999.
+He continued his research training as a postdoctoral fellow in the field of bioengineering at the Massachusetts Institute of Technology (with Doug Lauffenburger) before being appointed to the University of Toronto in 1999.

 Career

-In 2007 Zandstra was appointed as a Professor at the University of Toronto's Institute of Biomaterials and Biomedical Engineering.
+In 2007, Zandstra was appointed as a professor at the University of Toronto's Institute of Biomaterials and Biomedical Engineering.
 He was cross appointed with the Departments of Chemical Engineering and Applied Chemistry and Medical Genetics.
-In 2016, Zandstra became a Professor at the University of British Columbia.
-He served as the Founding Director of the School of Biomedical Engineering at the University of British Columbia and is the Director of the Michael Smith Laboratories.
+In 2016, Zandstra became a professor at the University of British Columbia.
+He served as the Founding Director of the School of Biomedical Engineering at the University of British Columbia and was the director of the Michael Smith Laboratories until July 2022.
+In July 2023, he was reappointed to a second term as director of the School of Biomedical Engineering.

 Zandstra also serves on the advisory board of the Phil and Penny Knight Campus for Accelerating Scientific Impact of the University of Oregon and serves as Chief Scientist at the Creative Destruction Lab.
 He also is a Chief Scientific Officer at the Centre for Commercialization of Regenerative Medicine and is a part of the Silver Creek Pharmaceuticals team.